 Used around the globe as an alternative title for the Mazda MX-5, the word ‘Miata’ derives from the Old High German for ‘reward’ and both NA and NC class drivers will be well-rewarded in success, with a number of prizes offered throughout the campaign.

-Each race event will kick off with an innovative qualifying format, that sees the top ten fastest qualifiers take on ‘SuperPole’ – a winner takes all shootout for the front of the grid.
+Each race event will kick off with an innovative qualifying format, that sees the top five fastest qualifiers in each class take on ‘SuperPole’ – a winner takes all shootout for the front of the grid.
 Once the grid is completed competitors will vie for victory across two sprint races, providing plenty of thrilling on-track action.
 The starting grid for race two is determined by the results of race one.

 Two classes - two class champions.